trivago/gollum/docs/src/gen/formatter/base64encode.rst

 Base64Encode
 ============

-Base64Encode allows to convert data into a Base64 string.
+Base64Encode is a formatter that decodes Base64 encoded strings.
 Custom dictionaries are supported, by default RFC 4648 standard encoding is used.